Classification by Reciprocity

 - be listed as active on the National Registry maintained by the Appraisal Subcommittee*.
 Click here to verify that you are listed, OR

 - If you are not active on the National Registry, you will need to submit a certified copy (not more than one year old) of the history of your classification from the appraiser regulatory agency of the state in which you are a resident.*

 *Note: If you have received a disciplinary sanction in another state, you must submit a certified copy of the history of your classification from that state.

-Individuals who hold a “Trainee” classification in another state may be able to use their education courses to become a State Registered Real Property Appraiser in Georgia.
-You must submit the Application for State Registered Real Property Appraiser.
+Individuals who hold a “Trainee” classification in another state may be able to use their education courses to become a State Registered or State Trainee appraiser in Georgia.
+You must submit the Application for State Registered or the Application for State Trainee application.